riemarc/juts/Readme.md

 # Juts

 **Ju**pyter widgets for scheduling processes and visualizing the resulting (live) data.
-While it is designed to use custom data-specific visualizations based on ipywidgets, visualizations for **t**ime **s**eries data (bqplot), animations (matplotlib) and 3D data (ipyvolume) are included.
+While it is designed to use custom data-specific visualizations (plot widgets) based on ipywidgets, visualizations for **t**ime **s**eries data (bqplot), animations (matplotlib) and 3D data (ipyvolume) are included.